A2Zadeh/CMU-Crowd/README.md

 This project is licensed under ....

 ## Contact
+CMU-Crowd is an ongoing project.

-Please open an issue or contact mkchan@cs.cmu.edu for any feedback and issues.
+Please open an issue or contact mkchan@cs.cmu.edu for any feedback and suggestions.